Historical Perspectives on Dream Interpretation: Exploring Ancient Insights

 What this history tells us

-The oldest surviving dream interpretation manual is nearly 3,300 years old.
-That's how long humans have been writing down what their dreams mean.
-The specific frameworks change — divine messengers become archetypes, omens become psychological projections — but the underlying practice doesn't.
-If you want to understand your own dreams better, start with what ancient interpreters already knew: write them down immediately, look for repeating symbols, and read the symbols in the context of your actual life, not a generic dictionary.
-That's exactly what Artemidorus recommended in 150 CE, and it's still the best starting point today.
+If you want to understand your own dreams better, start with what ancient interpreters already knew: write them down immediately, look for repeating symbols, and read those symbols in the context of your actual life.
+That's what Artemidorus recommended in 150 CE, and it's still the best starting point today.